mandle420/DCS_Standalone_on_linux/README.md

 ## Apache crashes game
-This is caused by a missing font, `seguisym.ttf` it is a font that is not avalable for redistribution, ie: cannot be legally obtained on Linux so I unfortunately cannot tell you how to obtain it but if you can get your hands on a copy of `C:/Windows/Fonts` than that will fix your issue, you can also use an existing font on your disto that supports all of the required characters and rename it to `seguisym.ttf`
+This is caused by a missing font, `seguisym.ttf` it is a font that is not avalable for redistribution, ie: cannot be legally obtained on Linux so I unfortunately cannot tell you how to obtain it but if you can get your hands on a copy of `C:/Windows/Fonts` and copy into drive_c/Windows/Fonts than that will fix your issue, you can also use an existing font on your disto that supports all of the required characters and rename it to `seguisym.ttf`

 ## AH-64/F-18/Ka-50/Mi-24P MFD/sights broken